aaneloy/Workshop-on-Machine-Learning-2018/README.md

 </p>

 ## Classification and Regression Trees
-Decision Trees are an important type of algorithm for predictive modeling machinelearning.
+Decision Trees are an important type of algorithm for predictive modeling machine learning.

-The representation of the decision tree model is a binary tree.
+The representation of the decision tree model is a `binary tree`.
 This is your binary tree from algorithms and data structures, nothing too fancy.
 Each node represents a single input variable (x) and a split point on that variable (assuming the variable is numeric).

 <p align="center">
   <img width="460" height="300" src="https://github.com/NeloyNSU/Workshop-on-Machine-Learning-2018/blob/master/Images/tree.png">